Click to skip to site content

 *** AMOC* Company Member

-Additional generous support for The Comet / Poppea is provided by Founding Sponsors: Carol Stein, Diamonstein-Spielvogel Foundation, Jeff Goodby and June Li.
+Additional generous support for The Comet / Poppea is provided by Founding Sponsors, Carol Stein, Diamonstein-Spielvogel Foundation, Jeff Goodby, and T. June & Simon K.C.
+Li Charitable Fund.

 The Comet, composed by George Lewis with Libretto by Douglas Kearney is commissioned by AMOC*

-The Comet / Poppea is made possible through generous support from the National Endowment for the Arts and John D. and Catherine T. MacArthur Foundation.
+Additional programming for The Comet / Poppea is provided by John D. and Catherine T. MacArthur Foundation.

 Wonmi’s WAREHOUSE Programs is organized by Alex Sloane, Associate Curator, and is produced by Amelia Charter, Producer of Performance and Programs with Michele Huizar, Programming Assistant, The Museum of Contemporary Art Los Angeles.